-This testion lists all the cossion of mossages printed by Morto Star Basio.
-For any succession of the trappable using the ERRED Systement, the error most assume the identification error-message
+This section lists all the possible error messages printed by North Star BASIC.
+For any errors which are trappable using the ERRSET statement, the error number is given in parentheses after the identifying error-message.

-The prief discussion of the colonial values of each error is intended in large part to section of the colonial value part to section of the colonial value tions for each destriction as given in the exposition for each larguage feature (and as also occasion), the treated in DISCUSSION sections
+The brief discussion of the general causes of each error is intended in large part to supplement the ERROR MESSAGE descriptions as given in the exposition sections for each language feature (and as also occasionally treated in DISCUSSION sections).